BLasan/Save-Password/README.md

 ### About App

-- This is a django project which can track your google-chrome data.
+- This is a django project which can track your google-chrome data and prevent unexpected data losses due to OS crashes/Application crashes etc.

 - This contains two parts.
 The ZIP(tar) file contains all the necessary files to track the google-chrome data.
 You only have to follw the installation guide lines.